-HUMN 601-602 Internship I-II
+HUMN 505/515 Internship I/II

-6 laboratory hours, 3 credits each semester.
+3 credits each term.

 Student placement in maritime-related publishing, marketing, legal, and museum sites.
 Students will devote six hours per week (typically one full day) to their internship, keep a journal of activities, and file an end-of-term report with their faculty mentor.
+Prerequisite: HUMN 201 or 202.